 As the commoditization of cannabis cultivation accelerates, the Company is currently undergoing a review of its non-core assets in order to reduce its overall exposure to pure cultivation and redirect its efforts and resources on brand development, production and distribution.
-To this end, the Company is currently in discussions to divest its 50.1% interest in the Greenbelt Facility and its outdoor growing site located in Lillooet, British Columbia.
-The sale of these non-core assets will provide cash proceeds to support the expansion of the Company's core business lines and operational strengths.
-The Company will continue to explore other strategic alternatives for its operations that are currently deemed not critical to the Company's brand development, production and distribution efforts.
+To this end, the Company is currently in discussions to divest its 50.1% interest in Greenbelt.
+In addition, the Company has entered into a contract for purchase and sale in respect of the Lillooet Property for cash consideration of \$770.
+The Lillooet Property closing is scheduled for March 31, 2020.

+The sale of these non-core assets will provide cash proceeds to support the expansion of the Company's core business lines and continuing operations.
+The Company will continue to explore other strategic alternatives for its operations that are currently deemed not critical to the Company's brand development, production and distribution strategy.